darren/pacroxy/Readme.md

 ## Note

-This is a simple tool still in development, use at your own risk.
+1. This is a simple tool still in development, use at your own risk.
+2. For https request only `https://example.com/` will be passed to FindProxyForURL, ie: no query path is passed